ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 * Unique Molecular Index (UMI) – Used to identify reads that arise during PCR replication
 * Sequencing Read – Used to identify the gene a read came from

 The remaining sequences are mapped to a reference genome/trancriptome.
-Cell Ranger is based on [STAR](https://github.com/alexdobin/STAR) aligner.
+10x Genomics and Parse Biosciences both maintain custom preprocessing and alignment pipelines fine-tuned for their technologies.
+10x's Cell Ranger is based on [STAR](https://github.com/alexdobin/STAR) aligner.
 Another good choice is a pseudo-alignment method (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)).
 For __full-length__ datasets with tens- or hundreds of thousands of reads per cell pseudo-aligners become appealing since their run-time can be several orders of magnitude less than traditional aligners.

 __Note__, if _spike-ins_ are used, the _spike-in_ sequences should be added to the reference sequence prior to mapping.